 Insight or understanding this intellectually is helpful, but more important for transformation is actually experiencing and practicing something different.
 New experiences of safe relating fire new neural pathways, and lead to positive changes in our brains and in our lives.
 By practicing safe tuning-in and connecting with partners over time, it is possible to move from insecure to the more secure attachment style conducive to health and happiness, personally and in relationship.
 Understanding how our brains and Central Nervous Systems work, including our hardwired patterns of stress reactivity, is also helpful, as is the less verbal, “felt” and bodily awareness enhanced through mindfulness practices and approaches.

 Another model used by Maggie and incorporating both attachment and this neuroscience of emotional regulation is Stan Tatkin’s Psycho-biological Approach to Couple Therapy (PACT).

 On a personal note, Maggie grew up in a large family on a Western District dairy farm.
-She met her North American husband almost 30 years ago while travelling, and they live together in Castlemaine with their youngest of three daughters.
+She met her North American husband 30 years ago while travelling, and they live together in Castlemaine with their youngest of three daughters.
 Their house adjoins miles of bushland, which Maggie loves to walk or run in each day.
 Sadly Charlie, the beautiful Chocolate Labrador starring in all the website photos is no longer with us.